SableRaf/Filters4Processing/README.md

 There is more to it than this but these tips should cover most basic filters.

 Now go dig for some [shaders](https://www.shadertoy.com/results?query=filter) and help us extend the library of filters available for Processing!

-*Note: It is possible to port other types of shaders, but this repository focuses on filters.*

 ## Acknowledgments
 Thanks to all the Shadertoy contributors for their hard work.
 This collection wouldn't exist without them.
 Thanks to Andres Colubri for his work on the Processing Shader API.